resampling-stats/resampling-with/source/preface_third.md

 ## Welcome to resampling

-We hope you will agree that the Simon's insights for understanding and explaining are --- really extraordinary.
+We hope you will agree that Simon's insights for understanding and explaining are --- really extraordinary.
 Our best educators are only slowly catching up with his insights.
 If you are like us, your humble authors of this edition, you will find that Simon has succeeded in explaining what statistics